PSUmodeling/Cycles/docs/index.md

 Outputs from the model are written to files located in a subdirectory named `output`.
 If the `output` subdirectory does not already exist within your working directory, the program will create it.
 To keep your outputs organized, the program creates a new subdirectory within the `output` directory with the same name as the simulation control file.
-In baseline mode the generated re-initialization file can be found in the output directory as `reinit.txt`.
 If you run the same simulation control file multiple times, the program will **overwrite** output files in the folder each time, unless the `-e` option is used to customize the output file extension.

 **Windows users:** It is important to note that if any of the output files are open in a spreadsheet software when a new simulation is run, those files will not be overwritten successfully.